behnazkhoshnood/tadig-restaurant/README.md

 - [Git](https://en.wikipedia.org/wiki/Git)

-  - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+  - Git was used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub.

 - [github](https://github.com/)

-  - GitHub is used to store the projects code after being pushed from Git.
+  - GitHub is used to store the project's code after being pushed from Git.

 - [gitpod](https://www.gitpod.io/)